-Management will make every effort to allow full-time employees 24 unpaid hours of prearranged class time in a given year to fulfill EMT recertification requirements, provided Management receives 30 calendar days notice to for any recertification course.
-This only applies to a full-time employee who will lose certification by missing a particular course.
-Where a full-time employee could take a course at a later time and not lose certification, the request will be disallowed.
+Management will make every effort to allow employees 24 unpaid hours of prearranged class time in a given year to fulfill EMT recertification requirements, provided Management receives 30 calendar days notice to for any recertification course.
+This only applies to an employee who will lose certification by missing a particular course.
+Where an employee could take a course at a later time and not lose certification, the request will be disallowed.

-- §4.
-The City acknowledges that some full-time employees do not receive their re-certification cards on time due to processing time of course paperwork at the New Jersey Department of Health, Office of EMS.
-In such cases where EMT certification lapse is imminent, the full-time employee must show completion of the required Continuing Education Units at least 90 calendar days prior to certification lapse and advise the Chief EMT if the certification has not been received within 30 calendar days prior to certification lapse.
-If certification lapses after such notice to the Chief EMT, full-time employees may use benefit time to ensure pay for work missed. - §5.
-The City, with the involvement of the IAEP and EMS Management, will explore ways to offer in-house continuing education to full-time employees. - §6.
+§4.
+The City acknowledges that some employees do not receive their re-certification cards on time due to processing time of course paperwork at the New Jersey Department of Health, Office of EMS.
+In such cases where EMT certification lapse is imminent, the employee must show completion of the required Continuing Education Units at least 90 calendar days prior to certification lapse and advise the Chief EMT if the certification has not been received within 30 calendar days prior to certification lapse.
+If certification lapses after such notice to the Chief EMT, employees may use benefit time to ensure pay for work missed.

+- §5.
+The City, with the involvement of the IAEP-74 and EMS Management, will explore ways to offer inhouse continuing education to employees. - §6.
 The City will incorporate one platoon training day each quarter to be paid at straight time rate of pay, which shall be scheduled during the tour's short week.
 The training day will be a four-hour long shift.
 The coursed to be presented shall be selected by the City and shall be scheduled by the City as it may determine in its discretion.